Nyhavn 21: Hotel Løven

-The property was later converted into a hotel under the name Hotel Løben.
-The facade featured a sign with a reclining lion.
-The owner installed a large freshwater container in building.
+The property was later converted into a hotel under the name Hotel Løben ("The Lion").
+A figure of a reclining lion rested on a no longer existing hood mould above the basement entrance (cf. the lamb above the main entrance of Kvæsthusgade 5.
+The owner installed a large freshwater container in the building.
 It was connected to his lavatories and emptied directly into the canal.
 This arrangement resulted in a 50 rigsdaler fine from the police.

 The property belonged to Lauritz Aaby (1799-1871) at the time of the 1850 census.
 He resided on the first floor with his wife Ane Gertrud Mülertz, a housekeeper, a female cook, two maids, 48-year-old Paslo Periene, 32-year-old Caroline Peruine and Carl Kroeger.

 The hotel was later managed by Johann Heinrich Gerhard Klipsch.
 The building was home to two households at the 1860 census.
-Johann Heinrich Gerhard Klipsch resided in the building with his wife Johanne Christine Emilie Klipsch /née Jansen)m their three children (aged two to 22), one male caretaker, two maids (associated the hotel) and three lodgers.
+Johann Heinrich Gerhard Klipsch resided in the building with his wife Johanne Christine Emilie Klipsch (née Jansen), their three children (aged two to 22), one male caretaker, two maids (associated with the hotel) and three lodgers.
 Heinrich Frederik Müller, a master shoemaker, resided in the building with his wife Wilhelmine Müller f.
 Jacobsen, their four children (aged one to six), his wife's sister Elise Jacobsen and two apprentices.

 Later history

 The Skagen painters Anna and Michael Ancher resided in the building when they visited Copenhagen.
 The address is thus frequently seen in Charlottenborg Exhibition catalogues from the time.

 The name of the hotel was later changed to Hotel Kronprinsen.
 The hotel existed until at least the 1960s.
 The bar in the basement was operated under the name Cap Horn from at least 1930.
 The politician Jens Christian Christensen resided at Nyhavn 21 from 1895 to 1899.

 The building was used as a hiding place for members of the resistance movement during World War II.

-Cap Horn was a popular jazz veneue in the 1950s.
-Papa Bue's Viking Jazz Vand was founded played their concert in Cap Horn in 1956.
+Cap Horn was a popular jazz venue in the 1950s.
+Papa Bue's Viking Jazz Band was founded and played their concert in Cap Horn in 1956.